shnam7/gulp-build-manager/docs/resources/task-synchronization.md

 ### How to resolve?
-Guilder provides *promise* property which collects all the promises generated during the build process.
-At the end of the build process, GBuilder waits for all these promises to be finished and then signals the end of task.
+GBuilder provides *promise* property which collects all the promises generated during the build process.
+At the end of the build process, it waits for all these promises to be finished and then signals the end of task.
 Let see examples from source codes:<br>

 #### a snippet from [GBuilder]({{srcurl}}/builders/GBuilder.js){:target='_blank'}:
 ```javascript